Breast cancer survivor offers wisdom at Faulkner satellite center

 Donors are welcome to set up a series of recurring appointments for the same day of the week and time of day.
 Please contact us at 617-632-3206 or BloodDonor@partners.org to schedule a recurring appointment.

 We're happy to help.
 Please call us at 888-LETS-GIV (538-7448) or 617-632-3206, or email us at BloodDonor@partners.org.

-Made possible through the support of the Friends of Dana-Farber Cancer Institute and the Friends of Brigham and Women's Hospital, the new Dana-Farber/Brigham and Women's Blood Mobile travels to locations throughout greater Boston — allowing company employees, members of community organizations, high school and college students, and others to make a life-saving difference for their neighbors in need.
+Made possible through the generous support of the Friends of Dana-Farber Cancer Institute and the Friends of Brigham and Women's Hospital, the Dana-Farber/Brigham and Women's Blood Mobile is the traveling extension of the Kraft Family Blood Donor Center.
+The Blood Mobile hosts blood drives in locations throughout the greater Boston area — allowing companies, community organizations, high schools and colleges, and others to make a life-saving difference for their neighbors in need.

-Mobile blood drives are a wonderful way to serve the community, honor and remember family and friends, support specific individuals in need of blood product transfusions — or simply help many Dana-Farber and Brigham and Women's patients at once.
+Mobile blood drives are a wonderful way to serve the community; to honor and remember family, friends, and co-workers; to support specific individuals in need of blood product transfusions — or simply to help many Dana-Farber and Brigham and Women's patients at once.

 The actual blood collection process usually takes less than 10 minutes.
 Because you will also go through a pre-donation medical and travel history screening, as well as a rest period after donating, we ask that you plan to spend about an hour at your appointment.

 The exact time varies from donor to donor, but in general, you should plan on spending about two hours at your platelet donation appointment.